geminiplanetimager/gpi_pipeline/documentation/usage/tutorial.rst

 #####################################################

-This is a quick tutorial to help new users get familiar with the GPI pipeline.
+This is a quick tutorial to help new users become familiar with the GPI pipeline.
 More detailed documentation of the tools shown here can be found on subsequent pages.